-Definition - What does Non-Systemic Pesticide mean?
+What Does Non-Systemic Pesticide Mean?

+A non-systemic pesticide is any formulation applied to a plant directly onto its foliage, flowers, buds, stems, branches, roots, or seeds.
 Unlike systemic products, non-systemic pesticides can easily be flushed or drained from the plant's root zone prior to harvest, leaving little to no residues behind.
 This type of pesticide is very often used in hydroponics because they render the plants safe for consumption.

 Non-systemic pesticides are commonly used in home gardens

 because they are safer than their systemic counterparts.
 They often fall into the organic pesticide category.
 According to botanists, it is still important to wear gloves and other protective wear when working with non-systemic pesticides, as they are still strong substances in most cases that can irritate the skin.